DimSpathoulas/Multicriteria_Analysis_Methods/README.md

 A module for weight correlation is under construction.

-I am aware many loops could be evaded.
+I am aware the stucture is not optimal and many loops could be evaded.